Hagrid29/RemotePatcher/README.md

 Options:
-  --exe "[cmd]" the program that will be executed and patched --pid [pid]   the process ID that will be patched
-  -a            to NOT patch AMSI
+  --exe "[cmd]" the program that will be executed and patched --pid [pid]   the process ID that will be patched -na           to NOT patch AMSI
-  -e            to NOT patch ETW
+  -ne           to NOT patch ETW
-  -l            to NOT load amsi.dll
+  -ao           to patch AmsiOpenSession instead of AmsiScanBuffer -l            to load amsi.dll
 ```

 **Patch exiting process**